DiegoCoronel/ceylon_enterprise/rest-arquillian/README.md

 #### Understanding build.xml

 Theres some targets created to make our life easier:
-* **language_configuration**: for now this is necessary just it first configuration, its going to change your _index.html_ replacing the current language version token by the specified language version that you set in _ceylon_language_version_ and copy the language to your webcontent/module folder
+* **language_configuration**: for now this is necessary just in first configuration, its going to change your _index.html_ replacing the current language version token by the specified language version that you set in build.xml and copy the language to your _webcontent/module_ folder
 * **compile**: compile java and js modules
 * **deploy**: create a _war_ file based on _application_ and copy to your server
 * **copy_frontend**: this project was developed using eclipse, so it has its own folder conventions and this target get the _js modules_ from eclipse and copy them to _webcontent/module_ folder
 * **build_and_publish**: depends on all steps, this _should be used_ in first time you are using this project
- * In browser go to http://localhost:8080/application-1.0.0/rest/person/health to check if its working
+ * In browser go to http://localhost:8080/application-1.0.0/

 ###Planned